zdharma-continuum/zinit/docs/z-a-submods.md

 ## Installation

 Simply load as a plugin.
-The following command will install the z-plugin within
+The following command will install the annex within
 Zinit:

 ```zsh